 Directions to Fort Frederica

 From U.S. 17, take the F.J.
-Torras Causeway to St. Simons Island.
+Torras Causeway to St. Simons Island Georgia.
 At first traffic light on the island, turn left onto Sea Island Road.
 Go 1.5 miles to next traffic light, and turn left onto Frederica Road.
 Follow Frederica Road for two miles (take second right off roundabout).
 The park entrance is located 300 yards past Christ Church.

 Interesting Fort Frederica National Monument Facts